Project Management Smart Goals for Business: Templates and Examples

 What is a goal?
 Something that people want to achieve.
 Goals give us something to focus on.
 They push us forward and provide a constant reminder of what we want and need to achieve.

-In this article, we explore each acronym letter and try to create SMART goals templates for different spheres and areas:
+In this article, we explore each acronym letter, try to create SMART goals templates for different spheres and areas and speak about SMART goals examples:

 “If you want to live a happy life, tie it to a purpose, not to people or things.”